 **The posts I write might contain affiliate links or be written in collaboration with businesses or brands.
 Please see my disclosure policy for more information.**

 I love my mom.
-She’s folksy and country-fied and, as a retired person in her 70’s, can barely send a text or use Facebook.
+She’s folksy and country-fried and, as a retired person in her late 70’s, can barely send a text or use Facebook.
 But I love her.

 Her sage wisdom has carried me far in life.
 Little childhood gems like “Sit up straight, listen when you’re being spoken to and respect your elders.” or my absolute favorite “Don’t cross your eyes or they might stick that way.”